 Overall it is an OK buy with high specs but also a very steep price.
 I am not sure I can justify the price increase over the Amazon Fire TV box.
 If you can – please, go for it, but my choice would be the Fire TV Box over the Minix most days of the week.

-9. Amazon Fire TV – Best Android 4K TV Box
+9. Amazon Fire TV – Best For 4K Streaming

 The Amazon Fire TV family is currently made of two devices – the Amazon Fire TV and the Fire TV Stick.
 The latter is a limited version of the Fire TV with a bit lower specs and price.
 The Amazon Fire TV is a very nice setup for a few reasons and the main one being the superb customer support and return policy of Amazon, especially of their own products.
 The Fire TV is a capable device with a set of very nice and high-end specifications: